soitchu/MyWASM/README.md

         delete str;
     }

 When a is assigned to b, a is actually getting copied to a new string, which is then getting assigned to b.
-Similarly, when b is passed to some_function, it is getting copied, and then the pointer to the new string is getting passed to it.
-It is important to do this because strings in MyWASM are mutable, just like C char arrays.
+Similarly, when b is passed to `some_function`, it is getting copied, and then the pointer to the new string is getting passed to it.

+Note: if `pooled` is set to `false` then the array stored in `value` is copied as well.
+And when it is `true`, only the reference to the `value` is copied.

 ## 5.4 String concatenation
 ### 5.4.1 How it works

-When concatenating two strings, the length of string is added and then an appropriate amount of memory is allocated.
-Then both strings are copied to the new memory location (using WASM’s memory.copy), and then the new string pointer is returned.
+Strings cannot be concatenated using the "+" operator.
+There's a specific function for it called `string_append` that takes in two strings, and appends the second argument to the first one.
+The way the second argument is appened is that it copies the second String's struct, and assigns it to first's String's `next` property.

 ### 5.4.2 Potential problems with string concatenation

 Other than the problem mentioned in [5.3](#53-when-are-strings-copied), string concatenation is probably what makes strings trickier than other base types.
 At first, I considered not supporting string concatenation at all, since it was really easy to leak memory.
 For example, consider the following code:

     string a = “hello”;
-    a = a + “ world”;
+    string_append(a, " world")

-Here, a is being assigned itself after concatenating a string literal to it.
-However, since concatenation returns a new string pointer, the reference to a’s original pointer to is lost, thus resulting in a memory leak.
-The correct way of doing this would be:
+Here, the pointer to the String `"world"` is lost, and hence memory is leaked.
+The best way to do this would have been:

-    string tmp = a;
+    string a = "hello;
-    delete a;
-    a = tmp + " world";
+    string b = " world";

+    string_append(a, b);

-    delete tmp;
+    delete b;

-This is not ideal, however, there are three alternatives I could think of: either detect that a string is being concatenated and then assigned to itself, remove string concatenation, or do nothing.
-The first option would add unnecessary complexity to the compiler, and add a lot of overhead.
-So, I decided to do nothing about this, and rely on the programmer to clean up strings.
+This is not ideal.
+But it's probably the better option here since it can make string concatenation for `pooled` strings super fast.
+For example, let's say we have a string of length 1,000 that has been pooled already.
+Rather than copying the whole string to concatenate another string to it, we just need to copy the `struct` attached to it, which mean we just need to copy 16 bytes.

 ## 5.5 Deletion of Strings
-Since strings are just int arrays, we can just use the same method to delete it.
+When a String is deleted, the array stored in `value` is deleted only if `pooled` is set to `false`.
+This is because another instance of a string may refer to the same string, deleting the original array would mess things up.

 # 6. Imports and Namespaces
 Namespaces are implemented using a similar technique mentioned in [1.4](#14-scope-and-local-variables).
 Prefixes are used to differentiate between different namespaces’ functions and structs.